 Traditionally, some of the reference data elements and risk data were never fed to regulatory reporting platforms.
 These are held in a separate data warehouse or data mart with no piping and plumbing to a finance data warehouse.
 It is a lot of effort for an organisation to integrate various systems into a common reporting platform.

-Having worked with Experian Data Quality's data management tool Experian Pandora, I am confident it can help prepare your data for meeting compliance obligations, including Anacredit.
+Having worked with Experian's data management tool, I am confident it can help prepare your data for meeting compliance obligations, including Anacredit.

 The views in this blog are the opinion of the writer, not Experian Data Quality.